-Figure 1: High Level Properties and Classes of CIDOC CRM 35 Figure 2: CIDOC CRM Encoding Example (Winkelmann seeing Laocoön) 36 Figure 3: Symbolic Representation of "Winkelmann seeing Laocoon" as an Evolution in Space and Time 37 Figure 4: Basic CIDOC CRM Properties and Classes for Reasoning about Spatial Information 38 Figure 5: Basic CIDOC CRM Properties and Classes for Reasoning about Temporal Information 39 Figure 6: Basic CIDOC CRM Properties and Classes for Reasoning with Spacetime Volumes 41 Figure 7: Explanation of Interior and Boundary and an Example of Use from P174 starts before the end of ( ends after the start of) 45 Figure 8: Temporal entity A starts before or with the end of temporal entity B. Here A is longer than B 202 Figure 9: Temporal entity A starts before or with the end of temporal entity B. Here A is shorter than B 202 Figure 10: Temporal entity A starts before the end of temporal entity B. Here A is longer than B 204 Figure 11: Temporal entity A starts before the end of temporal entity B. Here A is shorter than B 204 Figure 12: Temporal entity A starts before or with the start of temporal entity B. Here A is longer than B 205 Figure 13: Temporal entity A starts before or with the start of temporal entity B. Here A is shorter than B 205 Figure 14: Temporal entity A starts before the start of temporal entity B. Here A is longer than B 206 Figure 15: Temporal entity A starts before the start of temporal entity B. Here A is shorter than B 206 Figure 16: Temporal entity A ends before or with the start of temporal entity B. Here A is longer than B 209 Figure 17: Temporal entity A ends before or with the start of temporal entity B. Here A is shorter than B 209 Figure 18: Temporal entity A ends before the start of temporal entity B. Here A is longer than B 210 Figure 19: Temporal entity A ends before the start of temporal entity B. Here A is shorter than B 210 Figure 20: Temporal entity A ends before or with the end of temporal entity B. Here A is longer than B 211 Figure 21: Temporal entity A ends before or with the end of temporal entity B. Here A is shorter than B 211 Figure 22: Temporal entity A ends before the end of temporal entity B. Here A is longer than B 212 Figure 23: Temporal entity A ends before the end of temporal entity B. Here A is shorter than B 212
+Table 1: Symbolic Operators In First-Order Logic Representation 22 Table 2: Temporal Relation Primitives Table 3: CIDOC CRM Class Hierarchy 48 Table 4: CIDOC CRM Property Hierarchy 51 Table 5: CIDOC CRM Properties of Properties (.1 Properties) Hierarchy Table 6: Deprecated Class Migration Instructions Table 7: Deprecated Property Migration Instructions .
+236 Table of Figures Table of Figures Figure 1: High Level Properties and Classes of CIDOC CRM Figure 2: CIDOC CRM Encoding Example (Winckelmann seeing Laocoön) 36 Figure 3: Symbolic Representation of "Winckelmann seeing Laocoön" as an Evolution in Space and Time Figure 4: Basic CIDOC CRM Properties and Classes for Reasoning about Spatial Information Figure 5: Basic CIDOC CRM Properties and Classes for Reasoning about Temporal Information Figure 6: Basic CIDOC CRM Properties and Classes for Reasoning with Spacetime Volumes Figure 7: Explanation of Interior and Boundary and an Example of Use from P174 starts before the end of (e after the start of) Figure 8: Temporal entity A starts before or with the end of temporal entity B. Here A is longer than B Figure 9: Temporal entity A starts before or with the end of temporal entity B. Here A is shorter than B Figure 10: Temporal entity A starts before the end of temporal entity B. Here A is longer than B Figure 11: Temporal entity A starts before the end of temporal entity B. Here A is shorter than B Figure 12: Temporal entity A starts before or with the start of temporal entity B. Here A is longer than B Figure 13: Temporal entity A starts before or with the start of temporal entity B. Here A is shorter than B Figure 14: Temporal entity A starts before the start of temporal entity B. Here A is longer than B Figure 15: Temporal entity A starts before the start of temporal entity B. Here A is shorter than B Figure 16: Temporal entity A ends before or with the start of temporal entity B. Here A is longer than B Figure 17: Temporal entity A ends before or with the start of temporal entity B. Here A is shorter than B Figure 18: Temporal entity A ends before the start of temporal entity B. Here A is longer than B Figure 19: Temporal entity A ends before the start of temporal entity B. Here A is snorter than B Figure 21: Temporal entity A ends before or with the end of temporal entity B. Here A is longer than B Figure 21: Temporal entity A ends before or with the end of temporal entity B. Here A is shorter than B Figure 22: Temporal entity A ends before the end of temporal entity B. Here A is longer than B Figure 23: Temporal entity A ends before the end of temporal entity B. Here A is shorter than B 1 iguie 23.
+Temporar entity A enus octore the enu of temporar entity B. Here A is shorter than B .
+210